-Truth be told–my bucket list scares the shit out of me.
+Truth be told–my bucket list scares me.

-It allowed me to stop and just ask myself:
+I stopped and finally just ask myself:

-“what the hell do I want to get out of this time in my life?
+“what do I want to get out of this time in my life?
 Where do I want to go?
 What do I want to do?
 What makes me happy?
 What will help me become a better person?”

 The aha moment suddenly came: I was directionless.

 My bucket list is for no one.
 It’s the most beautifully selfish thing I have done for myself.
 To sit and write it, (yes–pen to paper) was good therapy in itself, but as the list grew–so did my fear.
 There are some lofty, kind of crazy things on this list.
-It originally started as things I wanted to accomplish while I’m navigating the single life, but quickly grew into just a list for my life.

 There are no due dates and like I said: no rules.
 A bucket list allows you to begin leaning into your fears, overcoming personal hangups and taking ownership of your life.
 The challenge to face them head on and actively work towards checking these boxes, to figure out who you really are, what you are capable of and what things you can do to fulfill your soul–that’s brave.